 These are Scripture Studies, Personal Experiences, Journals, and more in my relationship with the Lord & His Voice through me.
 Thank You Father!
-To know more about me & my wife and what we do, please visit & follow us at Provisions of Grace.
+To know more about me & Kelly and what we do, please visit & follow us at Provisions of Grace.
 With much Love, Chris!

 This is a

 five-part piece that covers a number of topics.:

 Baptism in Water, and The Old (Flesh) is Dead.

 Our "selves" in this World (Changed by Grace).

 not the mind, is the vessel we either accept or reject Jesus Christ & His